saifalseedi/edison/README.md

 ## Select Your Hardware

-Before getting started, **select the model of the Starter Kit you will be using from the list below**. relayr's Starter Kits include Vertex-enabled gateways, which require different configurations for your board.
+Before getting started, **select the model of the Fog-based Starter Kit you will be using from the list below**. relayr's Starter Kits include Vertex-enabled gateways, which require different configurations for your board.

 On the other hand, **if you don't have a Starter Kit and want to run these examples with the Edison alone, or with an IoT Sensor Kit, simply choose the last option**.